MamaIceBear/CMPM163Labs/README.md

 Here is the scene shot with my material object, my two textured objects, my 4 different light sources color-coded, and my new skybox.

 ![](images/Unity.png)

+Lab 7
+I worked on Part 1 the Unity Mesh Manipulation

+Video Link to Scene: https://drive.google.com/file/d/1VgEdA_QPUz7cqgS31Um9T0lWxMd8YI9w/view?usp=sharing

+Breakdown of how I made my scene:

+Clouds- I followed the vertex displacement tutorial as instructed by the lab doc and transformed my "noise distorted mesh" into a cloud by changing the PBR master node to be transparent and it's albedo to be white.

+Mountains- I mainly used a Voronoi node to displace each vertice's y coordinates by a random amount.
+I implemented this shader on a plane to create a mountain range as tasked by the lab doc.

+Water- Instead of following the video linked within the doc, I found a similar video that replicates the same wave effect (https://www.youtube.com/watch?v=l5dbSS9BcqY).
+I created an unlit shader material and edit the code to have each vertices interpolate based on the x and z position of the object.
+I then proceeded add a sine wave variable to have the vertices move over time.
+Thus, a smooth wave motion is created.

+Boats- I downloaded the paper boats off of the Unity Asset Store for free (credits to creator Rajat Verma).
+I added the prefabs into the scene with their included material atlas.
+I then proceeded to create a script that would give each boat buoyancy to imitate that they are floating on top of the water.
+I achieved this by utilizing the rigidbody component.

+Partner:
+I did contact my partner through discord and I exclaimed to them that I would be working on this lab by myself.
+However, I did offer them to ask me any questions whether it was about Unity or Shader Graphs.
+So far, we did not require any assistance from one another at all.
+I did send them the link to the same video that showcased my scene, but they have not gotten back to me yet.
+Thus, I can't really talk about creative processes.